erikaduan/introductory_maths/README.md

 # Introductory mathematics in R and Python

-This repository contains tutorials on introductory mathematical concepts required for studying statistics and machine learning.
+This repository contains tutorials on the introductory mathematical concepts required for studying statistics and machine learning.

 ## Aim